Lavender oil: Uses

-In the United States, lavender oil is Generally Recognized as Safe (GRAS) for its intended uses.
 Lavender oil has been used as a perfume, aromatherapy, and skin application, but these uses have no clinical benefit.
 Lavender oil is used in massage therapy as a way of inducing relaxation through direct skin contact, although allergic reactions may occur.
-There is no good evidence to support the use of lavender oil for treating dementia.
+There is no good evidence to support the use of lavender oil aromatherapy for treating dementia.

-A 2021 meta-analysis included five studies of people with anxiety disorders.
-All five studies were funded by the manufacturers of the lavender oil capsule used, four of them were conducted by one author of the meta-analysis, and blinding was not clear.
-In this analysis, an oral 80 mg dose of lavender oil per day was associated with reduced anxiety scores on the Hamilton Anxiety Rating Scale.
-According to the National Center for Complementary and Integrative Health, the effectiveness of using oral lavender oil for treating anxiety remains undetermined due to the limitations of these studies.
+In Germany, Silexan is approved as a medicine for restlessness associated with anxiety.
+A 2024 review found that an oral 80 mg dose of lavender oil per day reduced symptoms in people with anxiety disorders compared to placebo.
+The effectiveness of using oral lavender oil for treating anxiety remains undetermined.
+Lavender oil may be useful for treating depression.

 Oil of spike lavender was used as a solvent in oil painting, mainly before the use of distilled turpentine became common.

-Possible adverse effects
+Adverse effects

+Although lavender oil is generally recognized as safe for its intended uses, it is a potential endocrine disruptor that may affect breast development in children.

 Many essential oils, including lavender oil, can be poisonous if swallowed.
 In general, 5 ml of a diluted essential oil may cause toxicity in adults, whereas 2–3 ml can be toxic in children.
 Over 2014-18 in New South Wales, there were 271 reported cases of lavender oil poisoning – mostly in children – accounting for 6.1% of all essential oil poisoning cases.
 The main toxic constituents of lavender oil are linalyl acetate and linalool.

 Symptoms of lavender oil poisoning by ingestion include blurred vision, difficulty breathing, burning pain in the throat, burns to the eye, confusion, decreased level of consciousness, diarrhea, stomach pain, vomiting, and rash.
 Topical application of lavender oil may cause contact dermatitis.

 Ingestion of lavender oil may cause interactions with prescription drugs, including anticoagulants, statins, and anticonvulsants.

-Environmental impact

-A 2018 study by the National Institute of Environmental Health Sciences found four of the constituent chemicals (eucalyptol, 4-terpineol, limonene and alpha-terpineol) are endocrine disruptors, raising concerns of potential environmental health impact from the oil.